taikatta/Konyvkucko/README.md

 ## Testing

-I used the web developer tools consistenly.
+I used the web developer tools consistently.

 I used [W3C Validator](https://validator.w3.org/) to check the markup validity of Web documents in HTML and CSS.
 Highlighted errors:
 * error